nidstang/Engine2DCanvas/README.md

 # Engine 2D Library
 This is a piece of software for using canvas 2D written in JavaScript language.

-Engine2DCanvas allows manage Scenes and Sprites.
+Engine2DCanvas allows to manage Scenes and Sprites.
 One scene may have many sprites.

 # Components
-Two facotries: The SpriteFactory and the SceneFactory.
+Two factories: The SpriteFactory and the SceneFactory.
-The scenes are controlled from SceneManager.
+The SceneManager manages the scenes.

 ## Important
 Now we're at ALPHA version.

-Some feature still don't work, such as Sprite animations.
+Some features still don't work, such as Sprite animations.

 ## Installation
 You only must clone this repository and view in your browser the index.html.